rciddagoni/TECO-code-coverage/README.md

 - backup your project before start.
 - make sure your javascript is not minified or compressed in any way
 - find self.REGEX_LIST in instrument2.py and modify regex collection if you need.
-Typical regex list for javascript files:
+Typical regex list for javascript files (that finds javascript functions):
 ```
 self.REGEX_LIST=[
             r'function[\w]*\([\w,\s]*\) \{',